w3champions/launcher/README.md

+# PLEASE NOTE: This launcher is deprecated and no longer in active development!

 # w3c-launcher
 There is a private submodule that is needed for color switch and skins, you need to be in the w3c org to see that.
 All other stuff can be built normally.